HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 {{<expand>}}
 Unity comes with some static colors as well, which you can use for convenience. `Color.black` for example could be used just to quickly define a default value.
 {{</expand>}}
-Given this, working with colors is pretty much straight forward, what is a little awkward on the other hand, is assigning the Colors.
+Given this, working with colors is pretty much straight forward.
+A little awkward on the other hand is assigning the colors.
 We need to access the Color Component on the Material Component on the Renderer Component on our object.
 It’s a long line of code for just a small assignment and it looks like this:
 {{<highlight c>}}
 GetComponent<Renderer>().material.color = new Color(1,0,0);
 {{</highlight>}}
-Using this we could change the Color of our squares on Button press.
-But we would have to define color on each square and we could not do much else.
+Using this we could change the Color of our cuboids on Button press.
+But using this, we can only set them to predefined colors or using randomness.
-Luckily Unity provides us with some Methods to retrieve or set Colors differently using the Hue, Saturation and Value approach.
+Luckily Unity provides us with some Methods to retrieve or set colors differently using the Hue, Saturation and Value approach.
 Setting HSV Colors works very similar to creating Colors using the RGBA approach.
 - {{<highlight C>}}
 Color myColor = Color.HSVToRGB(0,1,1);
 {{</highlight>}}
 But it also yields the same reults.
 We can define a color.
 We just use other means to do so.
 More interesting would be to actually manipulate colors.
-Unity does not provide a way to do this.
+Unity does not provide a way to do this out of the box.
 But we can build our own manipulation tools!
-The code for this stars growing and will also use some Syntax we haven’t seen so far and yet it is rather straight forward.
+The code for this starts growing and will also use some syntax we haven’t seen so far and yet it is rather straight forward.
 First we need to declare variables for hue, saturation and value.
 All of them will be handled as values between 0 and 1 and thus are defined as floats.
-Then we create a variable for our the current Color of the GameObject and retrieve it .
+Then we create a variable for our the current color of the GameObject and retrieve it .
-Then we use a “static” method on the color class which we pass the current color and tell, to which variables it should assign the three HSV values.
+Then we use a “static” method on the color class which we pass the current color and tell it to which variables it should assign the three HSV values.
 With those now assigned, we can manipulate one of those values.
-Here we choose Hue to shift the color around the colorwheel.
-We also add a Condition to check if we surpass 1, if so, we subtract 1 to also go in circles.
+Here we choose Hue to shift the color around the color wheel.
+We also add a Condition to check if we surpass 1, if so, we subtract 1 to make sure we start on the other side of the circle again.
 Finally we construct a new Color from hue, saturation and value and assign it back to our Square.
 {{<highlight c>}}
 float h,s,v;